 That first Seafair featured parades, boat races on Green Lake, amateur athletic events, royalty, and a number of community festivals.
 Seafair was deemed a success and the festival would grow the next summer with the addition of unlimited hydroplane racing’s Gold Cup race on Lake Washington.

-As it enters its 70th year, Seafair is a ten-week long festival featuring over 30 sanctioned events that reach more than two-million people.
+As it enters its 71st year, Seafair is a multi-week festival featuring over 30 sanctioned events that reach more than two-million people.
 It’s about building community, creating memories, and providing affordable fun.
-The festival remains the fabric of our community and is made possible with the help of nearly 2,000 volunteers.
+The festival remains the fabric of our community and is made possible with the help of nearly 3,000 volunteers.